sumanbhattarai/JAVA/Applet/ReadMe.md

  > init()

  - The init() is the first method to be called .
 This is where you should initialize variable.
-This methhod is called only once during the runtime of you applet.
+This method is called only once during the runtime of you applet.

  > start()